CuiWeicw/CuiWeicw.github.io/_pages/about.md

 # Recent News
+* I have one paper been accepted by ACL2022.
 * I was invited to serve as PC for ICML2022.
 * I was invited to serve as PC for AAAI2022.
 * I have one paper been accepted by EMNLP2021.